-For these purposes we analyse several simulations with a high-resolution (16 km horizontally) regional atmospheric model.
+For these purposes, we analyse several simulations with a high-resolution (16 km horizontally) regional atmospheric model.

-This high resolution allows to more faithfully represent the processes leading to precipitation than the coarser resolution of global climate models (typically 100 km) and of regional climate models (about 50 km) that participate in the Coupled Model Intercomparison Project (CMIP6) used by the IPCC in their climate assessment reports (Lee et al., 2021).
+55 This high resolution allows us to more faithfully represent the processes leading to precipitation than the coarser resolution of global climate models (typically 100 km) and of regional climate models (about 50 km) that participate in the Coupled Model Intercomparison Project (CMIP6) used by the IPCC in their climate assessment reports (Lee et al., 2021).
 Our model set-up includes, in addition to the regional atmospheric model, a global coupled climate model that provides the boundary conditions for the regional simulation.
-The resolution of the ocean component is also refined in the region surrounding southern Africa in comparison with usual global simulations, so that it allows for a better representation of the Agulhas Current and the Agulhas leakage (Schwarzkopf et al., 2019).
-This model set-up, therefore, allows to estimate the strength of the Agulhas Current and of the Agulhas leakage and to statistically analyse the connections between the Agulhas Current System and the sea surface temperature (SST)SST, sea level pressure (SLP) and precipitation in this region.
+The resolution of the ocean component is also refined in the region surrounding southern Africa in

-The results of the Coupled Model Intercomparison Project (CMIP6) as summarised in the Sixth Assessment Report by the IPCC indicates indicate that precipitation in this region will tend to decrease in the future, especially in the WRZ (see Figure 4.32 in the full report by Working Group 1 (Lee et al., 2021)).
+- 60 comparison with usual global simulations , so that it allows for a better representation of the Agulhas Current and the Agulhas leakage (Schwarzkopf et al., 2019).
+This-Therefore, this model set-up , therefore, allows to estimate the strength of the Agulhas Current and of the Agulhas leakage and to statistically analyse the connections between the Agulhas Current System and the SST, sea level pressure (SLP) and precipitation in this region. - 65 The results of the Coupled Model Intercomparison Project (CMIP6) as summarised in the Sixth Assessment Report by the IPCC indicate that precipitation in this region will tend to decrease in the future, especially in the WRZ (see Figure 4.32 in the full report by Working Group 1 (Lee et al., 2021)).
 The projected reduction in precipitation is robust across the ensemble of climate models and it also becomes more intense with increasing concentrations of greenhouse gases in the future.
-In fact, southern Africa and the Mediterranean countries are the two land regions that are projected to suffer from the strongest precipitation reductions in the future.
-Figure 4.4 in the Sixth Assessment Report (Lee et al., 2021) clearly shows that the southern hemisphere land areas where annual precipitation is projected to decrease are located in the subtropical western continental regions: western Australia, Chile and western southern Africa.
-In other land areas in the southern hemisphere the projected precipitation changes are small.
-Therefore, there is probably a large-scale common large-scale mechanism related to the increased radiative forcing that is and independent of changes in the Agulhas Current System is likely behind this large-scale spatial pattern of precipitation reduction, and which is independent of changes in the Agulhas Current System.
-Previous studies have identified a diminished zonal moisture advection from the oceans located further west (Seager et al., 2019).
-However, in addition to that large-scale mechanism, the regional ocean circulation patterns may also modulate the projected precipitation trends, and these regional mechanisms should also be considered and analysed with higher resolution models.
-Since the resolution of the global climate models, including the ocean component, might not be totally adequate to resolve important processes for southern African precipitation (Jury, 2012; Munday and Washington, 2018) (Munday and Washington, 2018; Jury, 2012), as indicated above, a study with higher resolution models is important to confirm this future reduction in precipitation and to assess the contribution of regional ocean processes.
+In fact, southern Africa and the Mediterranean countries are the two land regions that are projected to suffer from the strongest pre- - 70 cipitation reductions in the future.
+Figure 4.4 in the Sixth Assessment Report (Lee et al., 2021) clearly shows that the southern hemisphere land areas where annual precipitation is projected to decrease are located in the subtropical western continental regions: western Australia, Chile, and western southern Africa.
+In other land areas in the southern hemisphere, the projected precipitation changes are small.
+A common large-scale mechanism related to the increased radiative forcing and independent of changes in the Agulhas Current System is likely behind this large-scale spatial pattern of precipitation reduction.
+Previous stud- - 75 ies have identified a diminished zonal moisture advection from the oceans located further west (Seager et al., 2019).
+However, in addition to that large-scale mechanism, the regional ocean circulation patterns may also modulate the projected precipitation trends, and these regional mechanisms should also be considered and analysed with higher resolution higher-resolution models.
+Since the resolution of the global climate models, including the ocean component, might not be totally adequate to resolve important processes for southern African precipitation (Munday and Washington, 2018; Jury, 2012), as indicated above, a study - 80 with higher resolution models is important to confirm this future reduction in precipitation and to assess the contribution of regional ocean processes.